My Account

 Other ways to pay your rent

-• Direct debit is the easiest way to pay, on any day that suits you
+• Direct Debit is the easiest way to pay, on any day that suits you

 • You can pay by bank transfer - BACS, CHAPS or Faster Payment at your bank - or set up a standing order for regular payments